Skiti/BreakMi/breakmi-app/README.md

 * Make sure the BLE peripheral is currently connected to the app
 * Open BreakMi app
 * Detect the connected peripheral
-* Deploy the Eavesdropping attack in a fully automated way, or ignore all the previous instructions below to deploy the Central Impersonation attack
+* Deploy the Eavesdropping attack in a fully automated way, or follow the additional instructions below to deploy the Central Impersonation attack

 BreakMi does not implement yet a fully automated Central Impersonation on Fitbit Charge 2 Protocol.
 This is how to manually perform the attack, outside the BreakMi app:
 * Perform Fitbit Server-Side Pairing by sending the web requests to Fitbit backend found in [fitbit-webrequests.md](https://github.com/Skiti/BreakMi/blob/main/breakmi-app/fitbit-webrequests.md), after filling them with the login credentials of a malicious Fitbit account